 Net State Funding reflected on line 'T' is the total of all elements on the SFPR.

-Disclosure section lists the restricted portion of the Base Cost - Student Wellness and Success.
+Disclosure section lists the restricted portion of the Base Cost - Student Wellness and Success as well as the Core Foundation Funding amount

 The notes section identifies the phase-in percentages for different lines.

 STATE SUPPORT